AI For Pet Groomers

 240 calls per month modeled

-+26 more conversions per month
++26 more next steps per month

-$26,928 annual upside modeled
+$26,928 annual modeled value

 iando.ai answers inbound calls for grooming salons and mobile pet groomers, captures pet details, handles approved service questions, routes coat and behavior concerns, and turns missed calls into cleaner booking opportunities.